Australia at the 1992 Summer Paralympics: Table tennis

-Wheelchair Basketball
+Wheelchair basketball

 Wheelchair basketball has been a part of the Paralympic Games since 1960, and sources indicate that it is one of the most popular wheelchair sports.
-The court, ring heigh and backboards are the same as the able-bodied game, with wheelchair basketball modelled after the able-bodied version.
+The court, ring height and backboards are the same as the able-bodied game, with wheelchair basketball modelled after the able-bodied version.
 Players are classified with a points system that is based on their ability.